Committee 2019- 2020

-Co-ordinating Teachers: Ms. Carroll, Ms. Coffey and Ms. Carew
+Co-ordinating Teachers: Ms. Carroll, Ms. Carew and Ms. Ryan

 There is one student representative per class group from first to fourth year, and all interested from Fifth and Sixth year.